 Heberden Library

-The Society owns a large collection of medico-historical books on rheumatology and related conditions.
+BSR owns a large collection of medico-historical books on rheumatology and related conditions.
 There are more than 1,500 items in the Heberden Library, including books, pamphlets, journals and photographs.

 WSC Copeman, the first honorary librarian of the Heberden Society, and EGL Bywaters, the second honorary librarian, were both instrumental in collecting the items that make up the library we have today.